solidi/hl-mods/workspace/redist/readme.txt

     - Added "mp_grapplesky [0|1]" to allow player to grapple the sky
     - Added "sv_disallowlist" a list of entities that will not spawn
     - Added "mp_nukemode [0|1|2]" how the nuke plays
-    - "sv_weather [0|1]" - enable or disable all weather effects on the server
+    - Added "sv_weather [0|1]" - enable or disable all weather effects on the server
+    - Added "mp_randommutators [0|1]" selects three random mutators on change map change
     - Moved remaining hardcoded skill values to skills.cfg
 - Development
     - Mod package includes fgd for map development